Author: Michael Hanselmann. Updated: December 17, 2024. Published: April 2024.

 reset

-Another option is datasone/setup_var.efi, a modified GRUB with commands to read and write UEFI variables
+Another option is datasone/setup_var.efi, an EFI application with commands to read and write UEFI variables.

 Function keys